Hussein of Jordan: Interests

-Hussein was an enthusiastic ham radio operator and an Honorary Member of The Radio Society of Harrow and a life member of the American Radio Relay League.
+Hussein was an enthusiastic ham radio operator and an honorary member of The Radio Society of Harrow and a life member of the American Radio Relay League.
 He was popular in the amateur radio community and insisted that fellow operators refer to him without his title.
 His call sign was JY1, which inspired the name for Jordan's first cube-sat satellite, the JY1-SAT, which was launched in 2018.

 Hussein was a trained pilot, flying both airplanes and helicopters as a hobby.
 In a 1999 interview Henry Kissinger described being flown by Hussein, saying that "...he was a daring pilot, and he would be zooming along at treetop level, and my wife, in order to be politely insistent would say, 'You know I didn't know helicopters could fly so low.'
 'Oh!' said the King, 'They can fly lower!' and went below tree top level just skimming along on the ground.
 That really aged me rapidly."

 Hussein was also an avid fan of motorcycles.
 The cover of the paperback version of Queen Noor's book Leap of Faith: Memoirs of an Unexpected Life features a photo of the King and Queen riding a Harley-Davidson motorcycle.
 The King was also a fan of race-car driving, water sports, skiing, and tennis.

+Military ranks and honours

 Military ranks

 King Hussein I bin Talal I held the following ranks: